How To Improve As Augmentation Evoker — The War Within (11.2.7)

 Casting Empowered Spells Outside of Ebon Might

-Most of the value of your Empowered Spells comes from Sands of Time
+A large portion of the value of your Empowered Spells comes from

 Because of this, you want to never cast an Empower outside of